Data Compliance

 One of the key changes in ISO 27001 is the new requirement for data masking.
 Data masking is a technique used to protect sensitive data by replacing it with fictitious but realistic data.
 The purpose of data masking is to prevent unauthorized access to sensitive data and to ensure that only authorized individuals have access to the actual data.

-The new requirement for data masking in ISO 27001 is aimed at helping organizations better protect their sensitive information, especially personal information such as identity details, health records, and financial data.
+The new requirement for PII data masking in ISO 27001 is aimed at helping organizations better protect their sensitive information, especially personal information such as identity details, health records, and financial data.
 This requirement states that organizations should implement data masking techniques for all sensitive data based on a risk assessment.
 In other words, masking should be implemented appropriately according to the level of risk associated with the data.

 To comply with this requirement, organizations should take the following steps: